-Mr Frampton is a well recognised ‘surgical scientist’ and is an active researcher alongside his clinical practice.
+Professor Frampton is a well recognised ‘surgical scientist’ and is an active researcher alongside his clinical practice.
 He was awarded a PhD from Imperial in 2013 for his work on pancreatic cancer.
 He was also awarded the distinguished Hunterian Professorship by the Royal College of Surgeons of England in 2018.
-He is currently the Vice Chancellor’s Fellow/Senior Lecturer in Surgical Oncology at the University of Surrey where he leads a laboratory group and supervises BSc, MD and PhD students.
+He is currently tenured Assoc.
+Professor in Surgical Oncology and Head of Oncology at the University of Surrey where he leads a laboratory group and supervises BSc, MSc, MD and PhD students.

 His primary aim is to develop cutting-edge research, and translate findings into patient benefits, using an evidence-based approach.

 NHS Base (trust)

 Association of Surgeons of Great Britain and Ireland (ASGBI), Association of Upper Gastrointestinal Surgeons of Great Britain and Ireland (AUGIS), British Medical Association (BMA), European – African Hepato-Pancreato-Biliary Association (E-AHPBA), European Society of Surgical Oncology (ESSO), International Hepato-Pancreato-Biliary Association (IHBPA), Royal College of Surgeons of Edinburgh, Royal College of Surgeons of England, Royal Society of Biology (RSB), Society of Academic and Research Surgery (SARS)